Courses and Instruction FAQs

 Insight School of Michigan takes academic integrity very seriously, and we have a number of methods to prevent plagiarism and inappropriate collaboration.
 We use several online tools designed specifically to identify plagiarism.
 Our online quizzes and exams require special passwords.
 Our online quiz technology can detect when a student is copying from another student.

 A more subjective, but no less effective, tool for identifying cheating is the teacher's knowledge of the student's ability, past work, and verbal "print."
-Keeping in mind that much of the relationship with the student is built via written word, a student's "word print" is as unique and identifiable in an online classroom as a student's face is in a face-to-face classroom.
+Keeping in mind that much of the relationship with the student is built via written word, a student's "word print" is as unique and identifiable in an online classroom as a student's face is in an in-person classroom.

 How do parents stay involved?

 We know that parental interest and involvement can play a key role in student success; although for some students parent involvement may not be possible.
-We strongly encourage parents to support their student in their studies, keep informed of their progress, and encourage them to stay on top of their work.
-Parents are provided access to up–to–date information about their student's progress throughout the year via regular communication from the teacher and school.
+We require parents to support their student in their studies, keep informed of their progress, and encourage them to stay on top of their work.
+Parents are provided 24-7 access to up-to-date information about their student's progress through the K12 online learning system’s parent portal.

 We also recognize that as students enter their high school years, they often seek to become more independent.
-Our high school program is designed to support exploration of that independence, while still providing necessary guidance, support and expertise for both parents and students through our Family Support Team.
+Our program is designed to support exploration of that independence, while still providing necessary guidance, support, and expertise for both parents and students through our Student Support Services Team.

 How frequently will I receive progress reports/how do parents get information?